Female healthcare professional talking with an elderly male patient

 • Provide eligible patients with up to date information on shingles, as per the National Immunisation Programme, for example:

-Shingles is a common condition that causes a painful rash.
+Shingles is a condition that causes a painful rash.
 It can lead to severe complications, such as long-lasting pain or eye problems.
 As you get older or if you have a severely weakened immune system, you’re more likely to get shingles.1

-• Proactively let patients know you are open to queries they might have. e honest if you do not have the answer, but reassure the patient you will source the answer and let them know by a specific date.
+• Proactively let patients know you are open to queries they might have.
+Be honest if you do not have the answer, but reassure the patient you will source the answer and let them know by a specific date.
 Be ready to answer frequently asked questions, as shown below, by learning more on our About Shingles and Shingles NIP pages

 • If I get shingles, how could it affect me?